MakePixelsWork/CoreBootstrap/README.md

   - Less: 3.0.2
   - Sass: 4.1.0 \*\*

+> &nbsp;<br/>
+> <span style="color:#4285f4;">**Warning**</span><br>
+> Bootstrap 5 introduces new features, which may break your old builds.
+These include Sass changes, a color system, grid updates and lots of little throughout the entire framework.
+>
+> If you start a new project, this does not concern you.
+If you upgrade from an older major version, then be sure to check and update your code where needed.
+A full migration guide can be found at https://getbootstrap.com/docs/5.0/migration/<br>
+> &nbsp;

 \*) Increments shown on their website ...including 5.0.4, because I still use it.<br>
 \*\*) Not yet installed, to be decided.